 I will pay particular attention to anything you’d like (just let me know!).
 You always have the choice of whether or not to incorporate my suggestions.

 1. I worked at a literary agency for several years.
 Since that time, I’ve moved into editing and coaching for the last 10 years.
-For three years I also reviewed books for the industry leader Kirkus.
+For three years I also reviewed fiction, nonfiction, and poetry for the industry leader Kirkus.

 3. Some personal details: I belong to a book club (of course!)
 I subscribe to 23 magazines, and actually read them all.
 My favorite poet is William Blake.
-And I am animal fanatic.
-I have a small menagerie of animals at home.
+And I am animal fanatic, with a small menagerie of animals at home.
 I study American Sign Language and Vedic chanting.

 3 Reasons to Work With Me